MotionSpell/substance-signals/doc/README.md

 You need a C++11 compiler. ```ccache``` on unix can accelerate rebuilds: consider aliasing your CXX (e.g. ```CXX="ccache g++"```).

 Before committing please execute tests (check.sh will reformat, build, and make tests for you).
+Test execution should be fast (less than 30s).

 Design
 ======================